seekinginfiniteloop/PlainLicense/docs/licenses/permissive/mit/index.md

   <h2 class="license-first-header">You are Free to Use, Change, and Share This Work</h2>

-  We, the author(s) of the work, give you a license to **use, copy, change, and share the work and all associated materials for free.** You can also sell or license the work under different terms.
+  We, the author(s) of the work, give you a license to **use, copy, change, and share the work and all related materials for free.** You can also sell or license the work under different terms.
 You agree to these terms by using, copying, or sharing the work.
 Everyone who gets a copy of this work may use the work under these terms.

   ### You Must Give Us Credit